f1ko/demystifying-cni/README.md

 ![Eighth step](cni-step-8.png)

 Now it is time to incorporate the above steps.
+The easiest way to follow along is by using the kind setup provided in this repository.
+Create a test cluster by executing `make cluster`.

-As previously outlined we will have to create two files on the node.
+As previously outlined we will now have to create two files on the node.

 The first one will be `/etc/cni/net.d/10-demystifying.conf`:
 ```